kobare/techie-tuts/_posts/2020-05-16-add-nav-menu-to-ionic-apps.markdown

 3).
 Add the open/close humburger button on your main page and/or on all pages you want.
 To be able to do that you need to use the component `ion-menu-button` in the html of each page, that will create the button to open a menu on the page.

-In this tut, we'll add it in the `home.page.html` file:
+For this tut, we'll add it in the `home.page.html` file:

 {% highlight javascript linenos %}